vinaykumar886/minor-project-internship/README.md

 ## 📦 Dataset

-The dataset used for this project is `automobile_data.csv`, which includes data like:
+The dataset used for this project is `automobile_data(1).csv`, which includes data like:
 - Make and model
 - Fuel type
 - Engine size